‘Why austere Advent beats cheesy Christmas’

 - What do we not know?

 - We do not know whether modern society’s blending of Advent and Christmas will last forever.
 And while Lent itself has dwindled in popularity, self-denial is still a popular urge, as seen by campaigns like Dry January.

 - The prickly leaves represent the crown of thorns that Jesus wore when he was crucified.
 In pagan times, holly was seen as a male plant and ivy a female plant, hence the carol, The Holly and the Ivy.

 - Beginning of Christmas

 - Christmas is reckoned to last for 12 days, from 25 December to 6 January.

 - Any hymns paving the way for the birth of Christ count as Advent hymns, whereas those celebrating the event itself, such as Once in Royal David’s City or Hark!
 The Herald Angels Sing, are Christmas carols.

 - The end of time

 - Every major religion has its own version of the end of the world.
-In Christian eschatology, Jesus Christ will return to earth in fulfilment of the prophecies made about him.
+In Christian eschatology (a part of theology concerned with the final events of history, or the ultimate destiny of humanity), Jesus Christ will return to Earth in fulfilment of the prophecies made about him.

 - The period of approximately six weeks between Ash Wednesday and Easter Sunday, during which some Christians commit themselves to fasting or to giving up luxuries.